Our Team

 Board Member

-Clayton Zook is a devoted father and passionate advocate driven by the legacy of his daughter Kirah, who was diagnosed with CMMRD.
-A product of inner-city Detroit and shaped by his military service, Clayton brings discipline, resilience, and a deep sense of purpose to his work.
-After losing Kirah and being diagnosed himself with Lynch Syndrome, he committed to turning his pain into purpose by supporting others facing similar battles.
-Though new to the Krishnan Family Foundation board, Clayton is dedicated to serving families impacted by rare genetic conditions with unwavering drive and compassion.
-He honors Kirah’s strength and spirit through his advocacy, determined to carry forward her legacy.
-His mission is rooted in a belief they once shared: “God gave this to us because He knew we could handle it—and someone else might not.”
-That belief now guides his every step.
+Clayton Zook is a devoted father and passionate advocate inspired by the legacy of his daughter Kirah, who was diagnosed with CMMRD.
+Raised in inner-city Detroit and shaped by his military service, he brings discipline, resilience, and purpose to his work.
+After losing Kirah and being diagnosed with Lynch Syndrome, Clayton dedicated himself to supporting families facing similar challenges.
+As a new member of the Krishnan Family Foundation board, he serves with compassion and determination, honoring Kirah’s strength and carrying forward her legacy.
+His mission is guided by their shared belief: “God gave this to us because He knew we could handle it—and someone else might not.”

 Board Member